FREE EXPEDITED SHIPPING

 Credit: iStockPhoto

-Baking soda is a base, meaning it must react with an acid to produce carbon dioxide, which is what gives baked goods their flavor.
-As a result, baking soda is frequently used along with other ingredients such as natural cocoa powder, lemon juice, cream of tartar, yogurt, and so on.
+This is another essential.
+Baking soda is a base, meaning it needs to be mixed with an acid to produce carbon dioxide, which is what gives baked goods their flavor.
+As a result, it's often used along with other ingredients like natural cocoa powder, lemon juice, cream of tartar, yogurt, and so on.

 4) Baking Powder